The Wilkinson family has been making kitchenwares since 1888.

-Cecil, the eldest son of George, ran the family business for many years before the company was sold by the family in 1979 to a London quoted PLC.
+Cecil, son of George and father himself to Ian, Jim, Mark & Simon, ran the family business very successfully for many years.
+Supported by his brother Alan and his sister Joan’s husband, Arthur Layfield, the company went from strength to strength and was sold by the family in 1979 to a London quoted PLC.

 All products that we supply are fully compliant with the relevant industry quality standards.
 No matter what the customer specification is for our products, our quality assurance and control measures ensure that we deliver on it and at excellent value.
 Our lean, expert-led UK team works in efficient partnership with our integrated, well-established Chinese vendor-management team.

 We respect and uphold our 130 year old reputation, by delivering what we promise to our customers and ensuring responsible manufacturing practices are in place in all our suppliers.
 We work ethically with our Chinese sister company to include flexible-working arrangements, fair pay & benefits and a profit-share scheme.
 Consequently, we reap the rewards that come with exceptionally low staff turnover, high engagement, trust and knowledge sharing.